Emerah/Prototype-NI-MMK3-HID/README.md

     python3 main.py

 script will ask you to agree to suspending ni drivers. if you choose yes, the script will run and you should see you Maschine MK2 screens blinking in random colors.

+if you don't want the script to ask everytime, set 'running' flag in main.py file to False after suspending the drivers the first time.